- Your Government

 Accreditation On-site Assessment

 The Fernandina Beach Police Department is currently eligible for re-accreditation.
-From December 8 until December 10, 2020, a team of assessors from the Commission for Florida Law Enforcement Accreditation (CFA) will arrive during the summer of 2020 (exact dates to be published when determined) to examine all aspects of the Fernandina Beach Police Department's policies and procedures, management, operations, and support services.
-The Fernandina Beach Police Department has to comply with approximately 260 standards in order to receive accredited status.
-Many of the standards are critical to life, health and safety issues.
+From December 8 until December 10, 2020, a team of assessors from the Commission for Florida Law Enforcement Accreditation (CFA) will examine all aspects of the Fernandina Beach Police Department’s policies and procedures, management, operations, and support services.
+The Fernandina Beach Police Department must comply with approximately 260 standards in order to receive a re-accredited status.
+Many of the standards are issues that are critical to life, health, and safety.

 As part of the on-site assessment, agency members and the general public are invited to offer comments to the assessment team.
 If you would like to provide input to the team, you may contact the Florida Commission for Law Enforcement Accreditation at 1(800) 558-0218, or by email at firstname.lastname@example.org.

 Once the Commission’s assessors complete their review of the agency, they report back to the full Commission, which will then decide if the agency is to receive accredited status.
 The Fernandina Beach Police Department’s accreditation is for 3 years.
 Verification by the team that the Fernandina Beach Police Department meets the Commission’s standards is part of a voluntary process to gain or maintain accreditation, a highly prized recognition of law enforcement professional excellence.